Taipei Aerospace & Defense Technology Exhibition

 TADTE is organized by the Taiwan External Trade Development Council (TAITRA).
 It is held biennially.
-Repeat exhibitors include both local firms such as, Lungteh Shipbuilding, foreign companies such as Lockheed Martin, and military concerns such as National Chung-Shan Institute of Science and Technology and the Republic of China Army arsenals (primarily the 202, 205 and 209).
+Repeat exhibitors include both local firms such as, Lungteh Shipbuilding, foreign companies such as Lockheed Martin, and military concerns such as National Chung-Shan Institute of Science and Technology and the Armaments Bureau arsenals (primarily the 202, 205 and 209).
 It is generally a three day event.